ravengaspar/next-portfolio/README.md

 ## Todo List

-1. [ ] **Set Up Next.js Project**
+1. [] **Set Up Next.js Project**
-   - Initialize a new Next.js project.
+   - [x] Initialize a new Next.js project.
-   - Set up project structure.
+   - [] Set up project structure.

 2. [ ] **Install Dependencies**
-   - Install required dependencies such as Framer Motion, TypeScript, Tailwind CSS, and any additional libraries for email functionality.
+   - [] Install required dependencies such as Framer Motion, TypeScript, Tailwind CSS, and any additional libraries for email functionality.
+   - [x] Install React icons library for icons.
+   - []

 3. [ ] **Configure Tailwind CSS**
-   - Set up Tailwind CSS configuration to customize styles according to project requirements.
+   - [] Set up Tailwind CSS configuration to customize styles according to project requirements.

 4. [ ] **Create Components**
-   - Design and create React components for different sections of the portfolio website (e.g., header, footer, about, projects, contact).
+   - [] Design and create React components for different sections of the portfolio website (e.g., header, footer, about, projects, contact).

 5. [ ] **Implement Framer Motion**
-   - Integrate Framer Motion to add animations and transitions to components where necessary for improved user experience.
+   - [] Integrate Framer Motion to add animations and transitions to components where necessary for improved user experience.

 6. [ ] **Add Email Functionality**
-   - Implement email functionality to handle contact form submissions.
+   - [] Implement email functionality to handle contact form submissions.
-   - Set up server-side or client-side logic to send emails upon form submission.
+   - [] Set up server-side or client-side logic to send emails upon form submission.

 7. [ ] **Testing and Debugging**
-   - Test the application thoroughly to ensure proper functionality and responsiveness across different devices and screen sizes.
+   - [] Test the application thoroughly to ensure proper functionality and responsiveness across different devices and screen sizes.
-   - Debug any issues that arise during testing.
+   - [] Debug any issues that arise during testing.

 8. [ ] **Deployment**
-   - Deploy the application to a hosting platform such as Vercel, Netlify, or Heroku for public access.
+   - [] Deploy the application to a hosting platform such as Vercel, Netlify, or Heroku for public access.

 9. [ ] **Documentation**
-   - Update README.md with relevant information about the project, including installation instructions, usage, features, and a todo list for future reference.
+   - [] Update README.md with relevant information about the project, including installation instructions, usage, features, and a todo list for future reference.

 10. [ ] **Optimization**
-    - Optimize the application for performance by reducing bundle size, optimizing images, and implementing best practices for web development.
+    - [] Optimize the application for performance by reducing bundle size, optimizing images, and implementing best practices for web development.

 11. [ ] **Feedback and Iteration**
-    - Gather feedback from users and stakeholders.
+    - [] Gather feedback from users and stakeholders.
-    - Iterate on the project based on feedback to improve usability and functionality.
+    - [] Iterate on the project based on feedback to improve usability and functionality.

 ## Contributing